roccodev/roccodev.github.io/content/blog/2023-07-05-xenoblade-3-aggro.md

 * Out of the eight aggro generation types listed above, only Taunts actually generate aggro during Daze.
 * When the enemy is inflicted with Burst, all Defenders in the party gain +20% aggro, while everyone else gets their aggro reduced by 20%.

+Additionally, Smash impact damage, as well as debuff damage-over-time, does not count as an "attack" or "art".
+This means that those damage types are unaffected by skills/accessories/etc. that increase/reduce aggro drawn from attacks or arts.

 ## Reviving